simon-v/bchinfo.org/docs/contributing-to-developer-documentation.md

 #### Standard Transaction & IsStandard()

-A transaction which passes the Bitcoin Core IsStandard() test, indicating that it will be relayed or mined by default peers and miners.
+A transaction which passes the Bitcoin Cash Node IsStandard() test, indicating that it will be relayed or mined by default peers and miners.
 Mainly Pay-To-PubkeyHash (P2PH) and Pay-To-ScriptHash (P2SH) transaction types.
 Does not include genesis transactions.
 IsStandard() always begins with a capital I, and always includes the trailing parenthensis.